Find Grad Schools

 3 Yearly Graduations

 University of Florida is the 10th most popular school in the nation for students seeking a doctor's degree in veterinary biomedical and clinical sciences.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in veterinary biomedical and clinical sciences from UF.
-Of these students, 38% were women and 13% were members of underrepresented racial-ethnic groups.
+Around 29% of these students were from an underrepresented racial-ethnic group, and 71% were women.

 #10